chrisgwgreen/pippo/README.md

 1. It should start by initialising as an access point for you to give it your wifi credentials (it should be called Pippo or what ever is #define NAME).
 2. You need to use the Alexa app to connect the device to your network (it should be called Pippo or what ever is #define ID_RELAY)
-3. Then say "Alexa, pippo on/off" and hope it doesn't blow up XD
+3. Then say "Alexa, pippo on/off" and hope it doesn't blow up 💣💥

 Well done for graduating good sir!!
 I know from experience how hard it is to get there and I don't doubt there is a lot of awesome projects to come!

-Disclaimer: this shouldn't burn down your lovely new house XD
+Disclaimer: this shouldn't burn down your lovely new house 🤭

 ### Edit the Code